GaryQ-physics/swmfio/README.md

 For example data files, see [http://mag.gmu.edu/git-data/swmfio/](http://mag.gmu.edu/git-data/swmfio/).

 This code is used in [https://github.com/GaryQ-physics/magnetopost](https://github.com/GaryQ-physics/magnetopost) to post-process magnetosphere simulation data.

+Note that the project [SWMFPy](https://gitlab.umich.edu/swmf_software/swmfpy) has functions for working with SWMF--related data files, but there does not appear to be a significant overlap in functionality with with `swmfio` or the SWMF functions in SpacePy.

 # 2 Install